-Please join us as we welcome to SAGANet, Dr. George Cooper, Senior Scientist at NASA Ames Research Center, and an expert in meteorites and their potential role in the emergence of life on Earth.
+We welcome to SAGANet Dr. George Cooper, Senior Scientist at NASA Ames Research Center, and an expert in meteorites and their potential role in the emergence of life on Earth!

-You can read more about Dr. Roberge (@akiroberge) and her work here.
+You can read more about Dr. Cooper and his work here.

 Based on our current understanding of life on the Earth, we can say with a great degree of confidence that life’s origin and evolution occurred in a very limited range of physical conditions for a period of a few billion years.
 Therefore, it is natural to probe the properties of astronomical objects governing the physical conditions leading to the origin and evolution of life on Earth.
 The search for habitable extraterrestrial environments has generated tremendous interest in the study of planets orbiting stars other than our Sun, or extrasolar planets (exoplanets in short).
 Such studies are helping us to understand the birth and evolution of stellar systems in our Galaxy and also leading to new developments in astronomical instrumentation.
 The search for evidence of habitable environments on Mars has lead to a number of scientific missions to the planet which provide insights into the history of the Solar System, amongst other things.

 Let’s start by defining prebiotic chemistry as chemical reactions that happened before the emergence of life as we know it.
 There are many theories for the origins of life on Earth, but we have yet to connect all the dots to complete the story.
 One theory as to how life originated on our planet points to an “RNA World” where molecules of the genetic polymer RNA (Ribo Nucleic Acid – similar to DNA, Deoxyribo Nucleic Acid) formed.
 According to this theory, these molecules of RNA had the ability to copy themselves and were later encapsulated by lipids (certain types of organic molecules) to form what we call “proto cells.”